tinyengine1/anslserver/README.md

 After all that.
 He just straight told them my name and probably more.
 Honestly I knew this was gonna happen.
 "Why would someone learn programming to make stupid plugins to a game" I said not realising I was talking about myself.
 Correct.
-The course was as introduction to C#.
+The course was an introduction to C#.
 The language of scp sl plugins.
+If i never went there nothing like this would happen.
+I blame you for this._

 At the time I'm writing this, I was messaged my name from a friend.